LouisMazel/maz-ui/packages/themes/README.md

 ### Preset persistence

 The active preset name is stored in a `maz-preset` cookie (1-year TTL, `SameSite=Lax`).
-At boot the cookie takes priority over `options.preset` (treated as the default), so the user's last choice survives across reloads.
-A custom preset object passed via `options.preset` always wins (app-controlled, bypasses the cookie).
+At boot the cookie takes priority over `options.preset` (string name **or** preset object — both treated as the default the app boots with), so the user's last choice survives across reloads.
 The cookie is written on every successful resolution and on every `useTheme().updateTheme()` call, and auto-cleared if the saved name no longer resolves.
 Set `persistPreset: false` to opt out — no cookie is read or written.

 ### 2. Usage in components